evkx/evkx.github.io/content/technology/suspension/_index.md

     <figcaption><h4>Front Air Suspension</h4></figcaption>
 </figur>

-On other models the driver can set the drive height based on drive mode.
-Below you see a diagram for Audi Q8 e-tron that shows the ride height for the different modes.
+On other models, the driver can set the drive height based on drive mode.
+For example, below is a diagram for the Audi Q8 e-tron showing the ride height for the different modes.

 <figur>
     <a href="https://media.evkx.net/multimedia/technology/suspension/suspensionmode.png">